Nahal Oz attack: Attack

 In the command center, staff officers and observers entrenched themselves and tried to communicate with the forces and direct combat helicopters to the militant squads.
-When the militants arrived at the command center, four soldiers fought to defend it: Bedouin tracker and three Golani Brigade soldiers.
+When the militants arrived at the command center, four soldiers fought to defend it: one Bedouin tracker and three Golani Brigade soldiers.
 They killed at least eight militants in a long engagement.
 At one point, a Golani soldier killed a militant with a knife in close combat.
 The armed staff officers in the command center did not fight.
 At around 11:58, after having failed to breach the entrance to the command center, the militants set it on fire, throwing grenades as well as a flammable substance which also released toxic gases that caused suffocation within minutes.
 As of 13 December 2023, the IDF investigation could not yet pinpoint the exact type of chemicals used.
 Of the 22 troops taking shelter in the command center, six managed to exit through a small bathroom window and a seventh escaped through another window to survive the fumes.
 The remaining 15 died in the command center.
 Among the dead were the four combat soldiers who had fought to defend the command center, and seven female observers.

 Soldiers of the Paratroopers Brigade's 890th Battalion, who had been fighting at Be'eri and Kfar Aza, headed towards the base after being called in as reinforcements.
 They were joined by other paratroopers, a number of Golani Brigade officers, and members of the Israel Police's Yamam counter-terrorism unit.
 The reinforcements arrived at the base at 1:36 p.m. and began clearing it of militants.
 By 5:00, the base was completely cleared.